jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 :\* If your serial port is setup correctly

-:\* You have a linux wacom driver that supports serial tablets - 0.8.X release -&gt; [Download Page](https://sourceforge.net/projects/linuxwacom/files/)
+:\* You have a linuxwacom X driver that supports serial tablets - 0.8.X release -&gt; [Download Page](https://sourceforge.net/projects/linuxwacom/files/)